 - Informing industry with security best-practice discussions on reliability concerns, risk mitigation, and physical security and cybersecurity threat awareness.

-A "save the date" document with initial information can be found here.
+An inital draft agenda can be found here, and a "save the date" document with initial information can be found here.

 To make a reservation at the conference hotel, the Hilton Quebec, please use this link: NERC Room Block.

 GridSecCon 2015 - 13-16 October, 2015; location: Hilton Regency Philadelphia at Penn's Landing, Pennsylvania.